jak78/pulsar-demo-beer-factory/README.md

 # Background

-You run a Belgian beer reseller company.
-You sell beers online and deliver them to your customers.
-As your online store is very successful, you need scalability.
-You also want to use one single platform to handle both messaging & streaming use cases.
-This is why you have chosen [Pulsar](https://pulsar.apache.org/).
+for handling both messaging and streaming use cases.
+As the owner of a Belgian beer reseller company, you specialize in online sales and delivering your products directly to customers.
+Given the success and growing demand of your online store, scalability has become a priority.
+To meet this need and streamline your operations, you've chosen [Pulsar](https://pulsar.apache.org/) as a unified platform for handling both messaging and streaming use cases.

 # Use-case #1: messaging

 <img src="messaging.png" width="300px">

-When a beer order is placed, the Website sends it to the Delivery service.
+When an order for beer is placed, the website forwards it to the delivery service.

-This service is responsible for delivering the order to the customer’s home.
+This service is tasked with delivering the order directly to the customer's home.

-Delivery service is not designed to handle a website's performance and availability requirements.
-We need a message queue to decouple Delivery from the Website.
+However, the delivery service isn't designed to manage the performance and availability demands of a website.
+To address this, we need a message queue to separate the delivery operations from the website's functions.

-Website publishes delivery orders to a `delivery-orders-topic` topic.
-Here is what a delivery order looks like:
+The website publishes delivery orders to a delivery-orders-topic topic.
+Below is an example of what a delivery order looks like:

 ```json
 {